soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 # Automated Investigation and Response (AIR) with Office 365 Threat Intelligence

-Automated Investigation and Response (AIR) within [Office 365 Threat Intelligence](office-365-ti.md) capabilities allows you to run automated investigation and remediation to well-known threats that exist today.
-Read this article to get an overview of AIR and how it can help your organization more effectively mitigate threats.
+Automated Investigation and Response (AIR) (coming soon to [Office 365 Threat Intelligence](office-365-ti.md) capabilities) enables you to run automated investigation and remediation to well-known threats that exist today.
+Read this article to get an overview of AIR and how it can help your organization mitigate threats more effectively and efficiently.

 ## Security playbooks

 Security playbooks are back-end policies that admins can select as part of security policies.
 At the heart of automation in Microsoft Threat Protection, the security playbooks provided in [Office 365 Advanced Threat Protection](office-365-atp.md) are based on common real-world security scenarios.

 A Security playbook is kicks off when an alert is triggered within your organization.
 Once the alert triggers, the associated playbook is run automatically.
-The playbook runs an investigation, looking at all the associated metadata (including email messages, users, subjects, senders, etc.) and, based on its findings, recommends a set of actions the security team can take to control and mitigate the threat.
+The playbook runs an investigation, looking at all the associated metadata (including email messages, users, subjects, senders, etc.) and, based on its findings, recommends a set of actions that your organization's security team can take to control and mitigate the threat.

-Based on extensive experience, the security playbooks are designed to tackle the most frequent threats our customers face.
+Based on extensive experience, the security playbooks are designed to tackle the most frequent threats organizations face.

 ### Security playbooks are rolling out in phases